ipekselcen/ipekselcen.github.io/_posts/2025-11-20-chromatin-accessibility.md

 <div class="callout callout-note">
 <strong>📝 Note</strong>
 <p>The 147 bp of DNA wrapped around histones is remarkably consistent across all eukaryotes.
-This means techniques and insights from yeast or fly studies often translate directly to human cells!
+This means techniques and insights from yeast or fly studies often translate directly to human cells!</p>
-.</p>
 </div>

 The DNA between nucleosomes, called *linker DNA*, varies in length from ~20-80 bp depending on the organism and genomic location.
 Histone H1 often binds to this linker DNA and helps compact nucleosomes into higher-order structures.
 When nucleosomes pack together tightly, they form closed chromatin (heterochromatin), which is generally transcriptionally inactive.
 When nucleosomes are spaced out or depleted, the DNA exists in open chromatin (euchromatin), which allows transcription factors and other regulatory proteins to bind.